baehyunsol/h_encrypt/README.md

 Rust Encryption/Decryption Library

-Every algorithm is designed from scratch, so I cannot guarantee anything.
+Every algorithm is designed from scratch.

 **Don't use this library in serious projects.**